Interdisciplinary Trauma Research Network

 Writing Support Group

 In July 2018, the ITRN established a writing group to provide a block of time for writing and to support members working in challenging research areas such as child abuse, impacts of war on the mental health of soldiers and community psychiatry.
-The group meets every Wednesday between 10am-12noon in MCLG18 and all members of the Centre for the History of Violence and ITRN are welcome.
+The group meets every Wednesday between 10am-12noon in MCLG18 and all members of the Centre for the Study of Violence and ITRN are welcome.
 Bring your laptop for some quality writing time without distraction.

 The Survivor Story Project